campfred/beets-config/README.md

 ## Prerequisites

-Configure the `$Editor` to point to preferred text editor.
+Configure the `Editor` environment variable to point to preferred text editor.
 In my case, for VSCode obtained from WinGet, it is : `code.cmd --wait`

 ## Installation